ChainAgnostic/CAIPs/CAIPs/caip-74.md

 ## Rationale

 - As a chain-agnostic standard, a capability should identify chain-specific signature methods.
-- While "Sign-in with Ethereum" standardizes payload format, the payload could be extended in future.
+- While "Sign-in with X" standardizes payload format, the payload could be extended in future.
 - The standard should be usable for DID-based signing methods as well as blockchain based ones.
 - The format we are creating here should be uniquely serialized as an IPLD object; we expect it to be identified by CID.
 - A capability format described here should allow chaining capabilities together.